IQSS/dataverse/doc/release-notes/10433-release-notes.md

-Add a thumbnail logo into Theme dataverse page to be display on featured dataverses.
-If present, the thumbnail is show, otherwise it's the logo, otherwise the Dataverse Logo is used.
+Add the ability to configure a thumbnail logo that is displayed for a collection when the collection is configured as a featured collection.
+If present, this thumbnail logo is shown.
+Otherwise, the collection logo is shown.
+Configuration is done under the "Theme" for a collection.